Dengding-Biopharma/antibodyConcat/README.md

 ## Explanation for hyperparameters
     source: name of your antibody.
     score: score threshold.
+Default = 0.8
     t: branch threshold.
+Default = 2
     kl: lower limit of kmer.
+Default = 5
     ku: upper limit of kmer.
+Default = 8
     more: If using Spectrum file as a data argument.
+Default = 0